 As mentioned before in this article, ReCiPe2016 also provides global characterization factors instead of only European.
 Moreover, these characterization factors are available at a country- or region scale for fine particulate matter formation, photochemical ozone formation, acidification, freshwater eutrophication and water use.

 More about ReCiPe 2016 for the LCA community

-ReCiPe2016 provides a state-of-the-art impact assessment method to convert life cycle inventories to a number of harmonised impact scores on midpoint and endpoint level.
+ReCiPe2016 provides a state-of-the-art impact assessment method to convert life cycle inventories to a number of harmonized impact scores on midpoint and endpoint levels.
 In collaboration with professor Mark Huijbregts, we developed an extended overview of the key elements of the update for LCA practitioners.
 You can read more about the technical details and the implementation of ReCIPe2016 in SimaPro in this article or access the scientific publication of the International Journal of Life Cycle Assessment.

 I am eager to increase the environmental awareness of our society, and I believe that everyone can contribute to a more sustainable world, every day.
 At PRé we provide companies with both the knowledge and the tools to improve their products and services.
 I am excited to work for an organisation that is involved in developing sustainable initiatives.